 Non-mutagenic impurities

-If an impurity is known to be non-mutagenic or non-carcinogenic, impurity levels – both in the API and drug product – may still need to be assessed and controlled, to demonstrate that the level of impurity present is safe for human exposure.
+If an impurity is known to be non-mutagenic or non-carcinogenic, impurity levels in the active pharmaceutical ingredient (API) and drug product, still need to be assessed and controlled.
+Additionally, the potential for cross-contamination in shared API manufacturing facilities must be evaluated based on the risk posed by identified cross contaminants.
+Regulatory guidelines require careful evaluation of impurity thresholds to demonstrate that exposure is within acceptable limits and will be safe for human exposure.

 First name